osrf/gazebo_tutorials/quick_start/tutorial.md

 ls /usr/local/share/gazebo-3.0/worlds
 ~~~

-### Seperate server and client
+### Client and server separation

 The `gazebo` command actually run two different executables for you.
 The
-first is called `gzserver`, and the second `gzclient.
+first is called `gzserver`, and the second `gzclient`.

 The `gzserver` executable runs the physics update-loop and sensor data
 generation.
-This is core of Gazebo, and can be use indepedent of any
+This is core of Gazebo, and can be use independent of any
 graphical interface.
 You may see the phrase "run headless" thrown about in
 the forums.
-This essentially means running only `gzserver`.
-An example use
+This phrase equates to running only the `gzserver`.
+An example
-case would involve running `gzserver` on a cloud computer.
+use case would involve running `gzserver` on a cloud computer where a user
+interface is not needed.

 The `gzclient` executable runs the [QT](http://qt-project.org) based user
 interface.
 This application provides a nice visualization of simulation, and